sef-computin/corvux/README.md

 ##
-Baem
+Corvux

 ###
-Baem is a terminal-based code and text editor with vim-like motions based on Kilo editor.
+Corvux is a terminal-based code and text editor with vim-like motions based on Kilo editor.

 ###